nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 > Assume Jest will run your tests in parallel.
 It might not, but unexpected side-effects will happen when assuming otherwise.

+After integrating my calculation components into the Lingo Bingo React project, it became clear that one of them needed to carry more weight, and provide better output, so I refactored it.
+This meant that the Jest tests had to be updated.
+This work is incomplete as of the end of tonight, so I'll pick it up tomorrow.
+Takeaways?

+- Build Components that actually help with their output rather than just transform inputs to some other outputs that require more processing.
+- That might not always be possible but it is helpful if a component is good at something, taking away the responsibility of the calling function or component to figure out what the output really means.

 ## Saturday 8-Oct-2022

 Today I worked through writing the basics of a Graph Data Structure, and the traversal algorithms.
 I found an interesting slide deck for a computer science class at the UW [CSE 417: Algorithms and Computational Complexity](https://courses.cs.washington.edu/courses/cse417/12wi/notes/03graphs.pdf) that was helpful.
 It had an interesting quote from [Walter Ruzzo](https://homes.cs.washington.edu/~ruzzo/), Professor of Computer Science & Engineering and Adjunct Professor at the University of Washington.